Employee Appreciation Day is in March — Plan Now!

 Employee Appreciation Day is always the first Friday of March.
-For 2018, Employee Appreciation Day is this Friday, March 2.

 Why celebrate it?
 Jared Weitz, founder and CEO of United Capital Source LLC, puts it bluntly this week in a Forbes column on why employee appreciation should be a top priority.